-I once tried to bath Harry (our ginger boy) after he got a bit messy in the litter box.
+I once tried to bathe Harry (our ginger boy) after he got a bit messy in the litter box.
 I got wet, he didn’t.

-We have never tried to bath either since.
+We have never tried to bathe either since.
 Because as kittens their fur didn’t get matted we decided not to enforce the brushing which they also hated with a passion.

-Not getting them used to grooming is one of the biggest mistakes we ever made and I would really recommend persevering with it from the day you get a Maine Coon.
-We now pay dearly for this error as our two have to go to the vets for expensive grooming sessions.
+Not getting them used to being groomed is one of the biggest mistakes we ever made and I would really recommend persevering with it from the day you get a Maine Coon.
+We now pay dearly for this error as our two have to go to the vet for expensive grooming sessions.

 Letting Maine Coons outside